 Love to throw a party?
 Host a post-service coffee hour, or help out with one of our celebratory meals or events.

-On the second Wednesday of every month, from September through June, the ECW gathers at 12:30pm in the Parish House for prayer, fellowship and lunch.
-We also serve as docents for ‘Weekend in Old Monmouth’ historic tours.
-We raise funds by selling Blessed Blend Coffee, and, in the winter months, packages of Hot Chocolate; funds raised are used to benefit the parish ministries.
+The ECW raises funds for mission and ministry by selling Blessed Blend Coffee, and, in the winter months, packages of Hot Chocolate; funds raised are used to benefit the parish ministries.

 Our community theater troupe performs three to four times per year, offering everything from musicals to dramas to radio plays in our historic church building.
 Both parishioners and community members are welcome to audition, or serve behind the scenes for setup, publicity or ticket sale—or just enjoy the show!
 For more information, visit their website: www.stonechurchplayers.org

-Sunday School meets most Sundays from September through June in our Parish Hall.
-Classes are held on the 1st, 3rd & 4th Sundays.
-Class runs from 9:45 to 10:30 am at which time children and youth rejoin their families in church.
+Sunday School meets most Sundays from September through June.
 Our program offers the children a deep invitation to hear God’s word through stories from both the Old and New Testament.
 The children benefit from traditional Sunday school lessons as well as outreach and service opportunities.
 Lessons are age-appropriate and made applicable to their own lives while we bring them closer in relationship to Christ.
+Contact the Office or Ms. Evane Shanley for more information.

 Even as adults, we continue to grow and change in our relationship with God.
 At All Saints’, we believe it is important to offer a variety of ways for people to explore faith issues and learn more about Scripture, the Church, and how to deepen our relationship with Christ.